top of page

 Microlocs should be retightened every 4 to 6 weeks to prevent thinning, holes, or breakage at the root.

-Your microlocs don’t need a cabinet full of products to thrive.
-In fact, too much product early on can slow down the locking process and cause buildup.
-Focus on lightweight hydration.
+Your microlocs don’t need heavy creams or dozens of products.
+In fact, too much product early on can slow down locking and cause sticky residue.
+Lightweight, water-based hydration is best.

 Black woman self-retightening her microlocs in front of a mirror